mightenyip/yfd-py-analysis/README.md

 - **WRs** have the highest ceiling value (1.514 pts/$)
 - **RBs** show the strongest salary-to-points correlation (0.7707)
 - **Defenses** are unpredictable regardless of salary (-0.0451 correlation)

+**🔍 QB Correlation Discovery:**
+When analyzing QB salary-performance relationships, removing the top 2 highest salaried QBs (Josh Allen and Lamar Jackson) reveals a fascinating pattern:
+- **With top 2**: Weak positive correlation (0.1961)
+- **Without top 2**: Weak negative correlation (-0.2155)
+- This suggests that the salary-performance relationship for QBs is driven almost entirely by just two elite players, while the rest of the QB pool shows that higher salaries don't predict better performance.
+Value QBs in the $20-25 range may actually be better investments than the most expensive options.

 ## 🛠️ Technical Details